nktnet1/sync-request-curl/ROADMAP.md

 - `v1.0.16-knip-native-deps-entry.patch` adds an explicit Knip entry for `scripts/verify-native-deps.ts`, which is executed dynamically by the Linux prebuild workflow and therefore is not discoverable as a static module edge.
+- `v1.0.17-then-request-qs-compatibility.patch` replaces WHATWG query
+  serialization with the `then-request`/`qs` compatibility model: existing query strings are parsed with nested/indexed-array defaults, caller `qs` values replace top-level keys, and the merged result is serialized with indexed brackets and RFC3986 encoding.
+- `v1.0.18-qs-parser-coverage.patch` covers the remaining query parser and merge conflict branches from the initial compatibility implementation.
+- `v1.0.19-use-qs-package.patch` replaces that local compatibility parser and serializer with the maintained `qs` package itself, keeping behaviour tied directly to the same dependency family used by `then-request` and removing the custom parsing/encoding maintenance surface.
+- `v1.0.20-qs-test-expectations.patch` updates the legacy parser edge-case expectations to the actual `qs` parse/stringify output now that `qs` is the implementation, keeping tests aligned with upstream behaviour rather than the removed local compatibility parser.
+- `v1.0.21-url-null-prototype-coverage.patch` covers the remaining
+  `appendQueryString` plain-object validation branch with a null-prototype top-level query object, without changing runtime behaviour.

 Do not replace these behaviours with a response-body-only cache or move retry